skiadas/AppliedStatsCourse/notes/measures_center.md

         In particular, outliers can be considered as values that were near others but their value somehow changed radically.
 So resistant measures are not affected much by outliers.

 - Based on this description, the median is a resistant measure, but the mean is not.
 (THINK ABOUT IT!)
+- Measures of center and skeweness:

+    Symmetric
+      ~ Mean and Median about the same

+    Skewed right
+      ~ The top half of the numbers pulled up, they take the mean with them.

+        Mean bigger than Median

+    Skewed left
+      ~ The bottom half of the numbers pulled down, they take the mean with them.

+        Mean smaller than Median